About the Department

 The interdisciplinary nature of undergraduate and graduate degrees in Chicana/o Studies prepares students for work in a wide range of fields.
 Students find employment in areas such as education, community and social services, law, government, counseling, the performing arts, probation and business.
-In addition, Chicana/o Studies provides students with many pathways for graduate work in areas that include education, history, political science, sociology, social work, women’s studies, ethnic studies, urban studies, law and the arts.
+In addition, Chicana/o Studies provides students with many pathways for graduate work in areas that include education, history, political science, sociology, social work, women’s studies, ethnic studies, urban studies, law, environmental studies and the arts.

 Clubs and Societies

 Chicana/o Studies Writing Program

 Students have the opportunity to complete the University’s writing requirements through courses offered by the Department of Chicana/o Studies.
 The department offers three entry-level writing classes, two of which are “stretched” over two terms, A in the Fall and B in the Spring: CHS 113A and CHS 113B, Stretch Composition; and CHS 114A and CHS 114B, Stretch Composition.
 The department also offers CHS 115, Approaches to University Writing.
 Consult with the writing coordinator or department advisors for additional information on placements.